|

 "man."

-(Károly): Hungarian form of Karl, meaning
+- KÁROLY: Hungarian form of

 "man."

-- KARP:
+- KARP

-Russian form of Greek Karpos, meaning "fruit,
+(Карп): Russian form of Greek Karpos, meaning "fruit,

 profits."

-- KARPOS:
+- KARPOS

 - KARSTEN:

-Variant of German Carsten, meaning
+Variant spelling of German Carsten,

-"follower of Christ."
+meaning "believer" or "follower of Christ."

 - KASEY:

-Variant of unisex Casey, meaning
+Variant spelling of English unisex Casey, meaning

 "vigilant, wakeful."

-- KASI:
+- KASHTI

 - KASIMIR: